alex000kim/nsfw_data_scraper/README.md

 - `neutral` - safe for work neutral images of everyday things and people
 - `drawings` - safe for work drawings (including anime)

-**Note**: the scripts have only been tested in Ubuntu 16.04 Linux distribution

 Here is what each script (located under `scripts` directory) does:
 - `1_get_urls.sh` - iterates through text files under `scripts/source_urls` downloading URLs of images for each of the 5 categories above.
 The [Ripme](https://github.com/RipMeApp/ripme) application performs all the heavy lifting.
 The source URLs are mostly links to various subreddits, but could be any website that Ripme supports.
 *Note*: I already ran this script for you, and its outputs are located in `raw_data` directory.
 No need to rerun unless you edit files under `scripts/source_urls`